-PriorityMedicare must end your membership in the plan if any of the following happen:
+PriorityMedicare ONE must end your membership in the plan if any of the following happen:

 - If you no longer have Medicare Part A and Part B. - If you move out of our service area. - If you are away from our service area for more than 12 months. - o If you move or take a long trip, call Customer Service to find out if the place you are moving or traveling to is in our plan's area. - If you become incarcerated (go to prison). - If you are no longer a United States citizen or lawfully present in the United States. - If you lie or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - o If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you do not pay the Priority Health Medicare premium, we reserve the right to end your membership in your Priority Health Medicare plan. - We must give you advance notice in writing that you have not paid your premium. - O This written notice sent 60 days prior to the date your membership will end serves to tell you of our intent to end your membership. - o If you do not pay your premium by the date stated in your advance notice of involuntary termination of membership, we may disenroll you as of that date. - o If this happens you will go back to Original Medicare for your medical coverage but you will not be able to pick up a Part D prescription drug plan until the
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - o If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you do not pay the Optional Supplemental plan premium, we reserve the right to end your membership in your Optional Supplemental plan.
+This means your membership in the optional plan will end but you will remain a member of your Priority Health Medicare plan. - We must give you advance notice in writing that you have not paid your premium. - This written notice sent 60 days prior to the date your Optional Supplemental plan will end serves to tell you of our intent to terminate benefits. - If you do not pay your premium by the date stated in your advance notice of involuntary termination of your Optional Supplemental plan, we will disenroll you as of that date.